cmoore-sp/blob_md5_checksum/README.md

 [Article 2](https://docs.oracle.com/en/database/oracle/application-express/20.2/aeapi/MAKE_REST_REQUEST-Procedure-Signature-1.html#GUID-8E618B80-FDE9-475C-BC0C-B7C985FCECFF)

-The sample code below captures the OCI calcuated MD5.
+The sample code below captures the OCI calculated MD5.

 We tend to capture the request headers and response headers in an API Staging table.
 When APIs go well, they do so very well.
 When they mess up, you need all of the tools and information you can find.